dudung/butiran/docs/vect3.md

-# vector-operation
+# vect3
-Operations of vector
+Operations of 3-d vector

 ## define a vector
 A vector of